AAA3A-AAA3A/AAA3A-cogs/docs/cog_clearchannel.rst

 About this cog
 --------------

-A cog to transfer all messages channel in a other channel!
+A cog to delete ALL messages of a channel!

+⚠ The channel will be cloned, and then **deleted**.

 --------
 Commands